 Who started the library and who runs it?

-Two young women, who don’t have much to offer other than a love for women’s writing, started this project with an idea and their own collection of books.
-It has since blossomed into a community of passionate bookwomen, rooted in the rich herstory of women’s uprising through literature.
-To get in touch with the founders, please send us an email.
+Two young women, who didn’t have much to offer other than a love for women’s writing, started this project with an idea and their own collection of books.
+Thanks to the support of their community of friends and loved ones who donated their labour, time, resources, and invaluable insights and feedback, it has since blossomed into a community of passionate bookwomen.
+To learn more about the women behind the library, please send us an email: hello at vancouverwomenslibrary.ca.

 How is the Vancouver Women’s Library funded?

 The library is funded 100% by donations and small grants.

 Is the library affiliated with any larger group or organization?

 No. The library is an independent, volunteer-run project, maintained by volunteer labour.